Air & Sea Show: History

 The 2022 event featured the USAF's F-16 Viper and the Navy's F/A-18 Super Hornet demonstration teams along with the Coast Guard and Para-Rescue search-and-rescue demonstrations and Customs and Border Protection's drug interdiction exercise.
 F-16s of the 482nd Fighter Wing, B-52 Stratofortress, and B-1 Lancers performed flybys while the C-17 Globemaster III from Wright-Patterson Air Force Base did a brief demonstration.
 For the first time in the show's history, the Army's Golden Knights and Black Daggers alongside the Navy's Leap Frogs and British Army Red Devils participated in the event.
 The event culminated in an evening concert headlined by 3 Doors Down and a fireworks extravaganza on Saturday night.
 A majority of the performances occurred on Sunday before thunderstorms forced the event to be cut short.

 The 2023 show debuted the Army SaluteFest which showcased Army assets on Saturday along with a nighttime drone show and performances by Natti Natasha, JVKE, Chris Janson and Breland.
 New performances included a demonstration from the Army Special Operations Command with UH-60 Black Hawks and AH-64 Apaches from the 82nd Airborne Division in securing a hijacked ship and the beachhead.
 The United States Air Force's F-35A Lightning II Demonstration Team headlined the event along with flying next to an A-1 Skyraider for the Heritage Flight.
 The Skyraider also flew with the F/A-18E/F Super Hornet for the Navy Legacy Flight on Sunday only.
 The show ended with a missing man formation from the Army's Golden Knights, the Navy's Leap Frogs and the British Army Red Devils.
 The event culminated in a concert on Sunday with the Air Force Band and the Air Force Honor Guard Drill Team before Big & Rich closed out the weekend with a fireworks spectacular.

 The 2024 show included the debut of the United States Marine Corps F-35B Lightning II from VMFAT-501 and the Altus Joint Demonstration Team and flybys of a Bell 412 from the National Nuclear Security Administration.
 The event was highlighted by a formation flyover of the B-1, B-2 and B-52 bombers which occurred on Saturday.

 The 2025 version featured, along with usual performers, the F-22 Raptor Demonstration Team for the first time since 2017 as well as the Marine Corps.
 MV-22 Osprey from VMM-261.
 The highlight of the event was the Freedom Flyover which consisted of the bombers escorted by an A-10, F-15, F-16 and F-22 additionally with the return of the bomber triad flyover.

+The 2026 show will take place on May 23-24 with the Thunderbirds headlining the event.